jdelrue/jumpscale_core/docs/Internals/dynamicloading.md

 (self.snappy which will appear as j.data.serializers.snappy or better self.j.data.serializers.snappy), of a class named "kls", imported from the module named "Jumpscale.data.serializers.<INSERT SAME CLASS NAME kls>".
+Functionally it is equivalent to:

+    from <Module> import <class>

-However bear in mind that these are **NOT** actual instances, they are *lazy* instances inserted into the SerializersFactory BaseGetter "hidden" dictionary, which, *only* if that *specific* attribute named "attr" is accessed, will the instance (or the class, if \_add\_kls is used instead), actually get instantiated.
+However bear in mind that these are **NOT** actual instances, they are *lazy* instances inserted into the SerializersFactory BaseGetter "hidden" dictionary, which, *only* if that *specific* attribute named "attr" is accessed, will the instance (or the class, if \_add\_kls is used instead), actually get created.

 Functionality-wise this code works.
 It is just not very pretty.
 Hence this documentation, as it is also indicative of the direction that is